 To change this, you’ll need to enter the System BIOS, look for Fan Settings, and enable “Smart” or “Auto” fan mode.
 The interface and specific option names will vary from system to system.

 4. Properly Configure Sleep Mode on Your PC

-Is your Windows system automatically entering sleep mode after a period of idleness, or are you manually enabling it — by pressing the power button or Sleep button in the Start menu?
+Is your Windows system automatically entering sleep mode after idleness, or are you manually enabling it — by pressing the power or Sleep buttons in the Start menu?

-If Windows is activating it automatically, how can you be sure that it’s actually enabling sleep mode?
+If Windows is activating it automatically, how can you ensure it’s enabling sleep mode?

-As such, I’d recommend that you dive into your Windows settings and properly configure Sleep Mode to the way you want it to function.
+As such, I’d recommend that you dive into your Windows settings and properly configure Sleep Mode to how you want it to function.

 - Go to Search, type in Control Panel, and open the Control Panel app.

 - Set View by to Large icons.

 - Locate the Power Options and click it.